 Mr. Kadz began his professional career at age 17 as a member of the Houston Symphony under the baton of Sir John Barbirolli.
-His other professional activities have included serving as the principal cellist with the Calgary Philharmonic Orchestra and performing with chamber music groups Aubade and Lyric Chamber Players.
+His other professional activities have included serving as the principal cellist with the Calgary Philharmonic Orchestra and performing with chamber music groups Aubade, Lyric Chamber Players and Legit.

-Mr. Kadz is a cello instructor at the School of Creative and Performing Arts, University of Calgary and also maintains a large private student cello class.
+Mr. Kadz is a cello instructor at the School of Creative and Performing Arts, University of Calgary.
+He also maintains a large private student cello class which he team teaches with his partner, Johanne Perron.
 Previously, he was a cello instructor with Mount Royal University Conservatory and managed its Academy Program and Summer Strings Academy.
 He was also Co-Artistic Director for Morningside Music Bridge at Mount Royal University from its inception until 2015.
 He also served as a faculty member of the Indiana University String Academy Program and the Glenn Gould School in Toronto.

 Mr. Kadz is in demand as a clinician and adjudicator throughout Canada.
 He has been awarded the Distinguished Faculty Teaching Award at Mount Royal University and the Alberta Achievement Award for Excellence in Music.
+The RCM recently awarded him the honorary title of “Fellow” of the Royal Conservatory of Music.
 In September 2003, Mr. Kadz was invited by Beijing’s Central Conservatory of China to be a guest instructor there.
-He is the founding Artistic Director of Valhalla Fine Arts in British Columbia’s Slocan Valley and Co-Artistic Director and cello instructor for the Valhalla Summer School of Music.
+He is the founding Artistic Director of Valhalla Fine Arts Society in British Columbia’s Slocan Valley and Co-Artistic Director and cello instructor for the Valhalla Summer School of Music located in New Denver.